bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

         The PFT (Plant Functional Type) conversion table
         ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+            The file can start with an optional comment.
+If the comment is used the first line must start with '#' in
+            order to indicate the comment.
+Multiple lines are not supported.
+The comment ('pft_table_comment') is included
+            as an attribute into the NetCDF output file.
-            The file starts with a table header.
+            The PFT table with a table header.
 Each column of the header defines one PFT except the first.
 The first
             column must contain the value of each LCCS class index.
 The subsequent rows, one for each LCCS class, define
             the conversion from corresponding class to the PFTs.
 Columns are separated with the pipe ('|') symbol and
             the column header names are used as band names.